mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 ---

-In Chapters 1 through 8, we’ve looked at the first part of *Fukanzazengi*, where Dōgen Zenji more or less talks about *why* we do zazen.
+In Chapters 1 through 9, we’ve looked at the first part of *Fukanzazengi*, where Dōgen Zenji more or less talks about *why* we do zazen.
 Of course, really we’ve been talking about what zazen *is* all along.
-But basically, we can say that in Chapters 9 through 11 we will now look at Dōgen Zenji’s statement of *what* to do.
-And then in Chapters 12 through 25, we will look into details of *how* to do it.
+But basically, we can say that in Chapters 10 through 12 we will now look at Dōgen Zenji’s statement of *what* to do.
+And then in Chapters 13 through 26, we will look into details of *how* to do it.

 ```{=typst}
 #pagebreak()
 ```

-# Chapter 9: Take the Backward Step
+# Chapter 10: Take the Backward Step

 ## Paragraph 4 Part 1

 > 所以須休尋言逐語之解行、須學回光返照之退歩。

 > You should therefore cease from practice based on intellectual understanding, pursuing words and following after speech, and learn the backward step that turns your light inwardly to illuminate your self.
-[EB]
+(EB)

 > Therefore, put aside the intellectual practice of investigating words and chasing phrases, and learn to take the backward step that turns the light and shines it inward.
-[SZ]
+(SZ)

 ## Commentary

-The first part of *Fukanzazengi*, which we discussed in Chapters 1 through 8, discusses *the Way* and *practice-realization*.
+The first part of *Fukanzazengi*, which we discussed in Chapters 1 through 9, discusses *the Way* and *practice-realization*.
 We could say that the first part is explaining *why* we do zazen.
 Having established that, next is a direct statement of *what* we should do:

 > You should therefore cease from practice based on intellectual understanding, pursuing words and following after speech, and learn the backward step that turns your light inwardly to illuminate your self.
 Body and mind of themselves will drop away, and your original face will be manifest.
 If you want to attain suchness, you should practice suchness without delay.
-[EB]
+(EB)

-These three sentences are the subjects of Chapters 9, 10, and 11.
+These three sentences are the subjects of Chapters 10, 11, and 12.

 ---